 A website is a group of interlinked web pages under a single domain name and web hosting account, accessible through the internet by people all over the globe.
 Websites contain hyperlinks, content, themes, and much more.
 A user on the internet can view and access the data visible to them but cannot alter things.

-On the other hand, a web application is website-like application software that runs via a web server and is accessed through a web browser, just like websites.
-While the two things are similar in several ways, the significant difference with web applications is that it built to be interactive, meaning that users are given the freedom to alter the data to a certain extent alongside viewing and accessing them.
+On the other hand, a web application is website-like application software that runs via a web server.
+And, it is accessed through a web browser, just like websites.
+Although the two things are similar in several ways.
+The significant difference with web applications is that- it built to be interactive, meaning that users are given the freedom to alter the data to a certain extent alongside viewing and accessing them.

 Before jumping on to making scalable web applications, we should start with knowing the basic architecture needed while designing scalable web applications.
 It usually involves a cluster of front-end scaling, back-end scaling, file storage, and a database.
-Depending on the type of programming language used to build a scalable application, the orientation, amount, and work order may vary, but that is a story for another day.
+Depending on the type of programming language used to build a scalable application, the orientation, amount, and work order may vary.
+But, that’s a story for another day.

 There are two types of front-end web scaling :

 File storage is a storage place for organizing or storing your web application’s data or files on a computer hard drive or network-attached storage (NAS) device.
-At the same time, a database is an organized set of structured information controlled by a database management system (DBMS) and usually written using a structured query language (SQL) for querying data.
+At the same time, a database is an organized set of structured information controlled by a database management system (DBMS).
+It’s usually written using a structured query language (SQL) for querying data.

 On the other hand, back-end web scaling plays a vital role in building a scalable web application.
-It is a complex process to grasp as it involves complicated calculations and is often the root of a slow operating website or web application.
+It is a complex process to grasp as it involves complicated calculations.
+Also, it’s often the root of a slow operating website or web application.